Results of the 3rd edition of Call Projects for the Prevention and Combating of Forest Fires

-The FCT released the results of the 3rd edition of the Call for Scientific Research and Technological Development Projects within the scope of Prevention and Fighting of Forest Fires , launched in December 2019 and whose evaluation was concluded with the selection of 19 projects for financing, within 81 applications evaluated.
-The projects to be financed correspond to a total investment of 5 million euros.
+The FCT has announced the results of the third edition of Call Scientific Research and Technological Development Projects in the field of Forest Fire Prevention and Control, launched in December 2019.
+The evaluation process has been completed, with 19 projects selected for funding from among 81 applications evaluated.
+The projects to be funded represent a total investment of €5 million.

-– Forest resources governance – 3 projects;
+– Forest resource governance – 3 projects;

 – Management and valorization of biomass in rural areas – 4 projects;